rubrikinc/rbkcli/README.md

 ## :blue_book: Documentation

 Here are some resources to get you started!
-If you find any challenges from this project are not properly documented or are unclear, please raise an issueand let us know!
+If you find any challenges from this project are not properly documented or are unclear, please raise an issue and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](docs/quick-start.md)
 * [Documentation Summary](docs/SUMMARY.md)